 In today’s post I am going to talk to you a bit regarding my thoughts on investing in alternative investments.
 What are alternative investments you ask?
-Well typically these are alternates to stocks, bonds, real estate, and cast.
+Well typically these are alternates to stocks, bonds, real estate, and cash.
 In this particular case though I will focus on investments like Gold, Bitcoin, and potentially other categories of items where the investment has no underlying intrinsic value.

 Alternative Investments with No Intrinsic Value